Services

 Local accommodation options are listed here.

-Special Collections staff members are happy to assist Colby College alumni with research questions and reference requests.
+Special Collections & Archives staff members are happy to assist Colby College alumni with research questions and reference requests.
 We provide individual research consultations in person, by phone, or by e-mail.
-In many cases, we can provide digital scans of materials upon request.

 Special Collections is involved in many alumni events, including Reunion Weekend in June and Family Homecoming Weekend in October.
-We also attend select alumni events in nearby cities, where we display and discuss materials from the archives.
+We also collaborate on with campus partners for milestone events such as athletics and student organizations’ anniversaries.

-Alumni may be interested in the Colby archives (Colbiana), which comprise the historical records of the College from 1813 to the present.
-This archive includes administrative and curricular policy documents, information on student life and customs, and senior scholar papers and honors theses.
+Alumni may be interested in the College Archives (Formerly known as “Colbiana”), which comprise the historical records of the College from 1813 to the present.
+The archives includes a vast amount of materials and records in all formats, including administrative and curricular policy documents, information on student life and customs, and other materials documenting Colby’s story.
 There are complete runs of the Board of Trustees minutes, the Colby Echo (also available online), the Alumnus/Colby Magazine, and the Oracle.

 We have an extensive collection of files documenting the lives of alumni, administrators, faculty, staff, and honorary degree recipients, as well as an extensive collection of photographs, many of which are available online.

 We welcome and encourage alumni to donate materials related to their college experience at Colby.
 These materials enhance and strengthen our collections, complement our existing materials, help tell the story of the College, and are often used in teaching current students about Colby in our archival labs.
-If you have materials that you would like to donate to Special Collections, please contact Jim Merrick ([email protected]).
-Please give!
+If you have materials that you would like to donate to the College Archives, please contact the College Archivist.

 Do you have physical and/or digital materials related to your work at Colby?
 The College Archives serves as a repository for the personal papers of faculty, administrators, staff, and alumni.
 We collect materials and collections created by Colby faculty and staff during the course of their careers; materials can be related to your department and/or your career.